Stopping advanced cancer hiding from treatment

 Why did we fund this project?

-- Abiraterone and Enzalutamide are two powerful drugs that can be used to control advanced prostate cancer.
-However, some men won’t respond to these treatments, and when they do work, eventually men become ‘resistant’ to treatment, meaning drugs stop working as the cancer adapts.
+- Abiraterone and Enzalutamide are drugs that are used to treat advanced prostate cancer.
+However, these treatments don't work for all men, and eventually stop working as the cancer adapts.

-- Better understanding how cancers become resistant to these drugs will help researchers develop ways to prevent resistance from happening, ultimately extending the lives of men with advanced prostate cancer.
+- Better understanding why these drugs stop working could help researchers develop ways to prevent resistance from happening, ultimately helping men live better for longer.

-- A previous project funded by Prostate Cancer UK and led by a member of Johann's team found that an important reason why these treatments stop working is because cancer cells start to produce abnormal proteins, called ‘splice variants’.
+- A previous project funded by Prostate Cancer UK found these treatments stop working in part because cancer cells start to produce abnormal proteins, called ‘splice variants’.

-- These proteins are used by prostate cancer cells to ‘hide’ from the effects of drugs, making them resistant to treatment.
+- These proteins are used by prostate cancer cells to ‘hide’ from the drugs, making them resistant to treatment.

-- Johann and team predicted that stopping these splice variants from being made would mean that men become sensitive to treatments again, or that it would even kill advanced prostate cancers outright.
+- Johann and team predicted that stopping these splice variants from being made would mean that men become sensitive to treatments again, or could even kill advanced prostate cancers outright.

 - There are hundreds of splice factors, so first the team had to work out which ones are the most important in causing treatment resistance.